tillkahlbrock/superluminar-website/content/post/prometheus-k8s-service-discovery.md

       app: prometheus-operator-alertmanager
       release: loping-echidna
 ```
-When the above new ServiceMonitor is created, the Prometheus-Operator recognizes this event and updates the Prometheus configuration stored in a kubernetes secret, so that a new scrape config with a corresponding `kubernetes_sd_config` directive is created.
+When the above new ServiceMonitor is created, the Prometheus Operator recognizes this event and updates the Prometheus configuration stored in a kubernetes secret, so that a new scrape config with a corresponding `kubernetes_sd_config` directive is created.
 This triggers Prometheus to start its internal service-discovery mechanism and scan the respective namespaces for endpoints with the configured labels.
 Prometheus then starts to scrape this endpoints and the stores the collected metrics in its time series database.

 ## Conclusion